askdurrant/JS-Slider/README.md

 1. The container class must be defined on calling the script
 2. Each slide must have the class '.box' for the slider to work
+3. The viewport must have the class '.viewport'

+### Note

+Change direction and manual controls only work for moving horizontally and not vertically.